-The STEP prep modules consist of a brief explanation of the contents of the module, and then a small selection of resources.
-These usually consist of an article explaining some mathematics or offering some problem-solving advice, together with a variety of activities including short problems, in-depth investigations and suggested past STEP questions on a particular
+The preparation modules consist of a brief explanation of the contents of the module, and then a small selection of resources.
+These usually consist of an article explaining some mathematics or offering some problem-solving advice, together with a variety of activities including short problems, in-depth investigations and suggested past advanced examination paper questions on a particular

-It is important to begin your STEP preparation by consolidating your mathematical knowledge and building your fluency and speed, so even if a problem seems straightforward, it's worth working through!
-As the year goes on, you may find the difficulty level of the problems will increase, so that by the summer, you will be well prepared to tackle full STEP questions.
+It is important to begin your exam preparation by consolidating your mathematical knowledge and building your fluency and speed, so even if a problem seems straightforward, it's worth working through!
+As the year goes on, you may find the difficulty level of the problems will increase, so that by the summer, you will be well prepared to tackle full STEP or other advanced mathematics examinations

-It's a good idea to keep aside two or three recent years' STEP papers to use as timed tests for yourself in the weeks immediately before your exams.
+Keep aside two or three recent years' exam papers to use as timed tests for yourself in the weeks immediately before your exams.

 In addition to this general advice, each module will contain lots of helpful tips to help you to become a stronger and more confident mathematician.
 All that remains to be said here is good luck!